 *

 Emma earned her Bachelor of Arts in Writing with concentrations in Nonfiction and Creative Writing from Ithaca College in Ithaca, NY.
 She also minored in English Literature, Counseling (Psychology & Sociology), and the Honors Program and was passionate about editing the department literary magazine Stillwater (EIC 2016-2018).
-Summa cum laude and first in her Humanities & Sciences class.
+Emma graduated Summa cum laude and first in her Humanities & Sciences class.

 *

-From 2020-2022, she also co-organized and moderated In Conversation with Historians, a webinar panel series she established to discuss current social justice issues and history with Columbia University history faculty and graduate students, sponsored by the CU Department of History.
+From 2020-2022, Emma also co-organized and moderated In Conversation with Historians, a webinar panel series she established to discuss current social justice issues and history with Columbia University history faculty and graduate students, sponsored by the CU Department of History.

 contact